1. Check you have correctly set up the inputs

-In the above screenshot you can see that there are no enabled Filebeat modules.
+In the above screenshot, you can see that there are no enabled Filebeat modules.
 This means that Filebeat does not know what data it is looking for unless we specify this manually.
-An example on how to enable a module to process apache logs is to run the following command.
+An example of how to enable a module to process Apache logs is to run the following command.

 filebeat modules enable apache2